thedustinsmith/static-template/README.md

 git subtree push --prefix dist origin gh-pages
 ```

-To start project from this template
+To start a project from this template
 ---
 ```bash
 mkdir proj; cd proj;